cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 There's no way to define a cleanup routine in case a remote call is terminated, and Mindcode doesn't guard against possible corruption of the remote processor state.

 It is also possible to start an asynchronous remote call and use remote variables to communicate with the remote function instead of waiting for it to finish.
-It's up to the programmer to devise a communication protocol for such a scenario.
+It's up to the user to devise a communication protocol for such a scenario.
 By calling the same (or different) function again, this remote processing could be restarted or terminated.

 ## Performance of remote calls